apache/incubator-pagespeed-ngx/README.md

 - and [more](https://developers.google.com/speed/docs/mod_pagespeed/config_filters)
   - Note: not all mod_pagespeed features work in ngx_pagespeed yet.

+To see ngx_pagespeed in action, with example pages for each of the optimizations, see our <a href="http://ngxpagespeed.com">demonstration site</a>.

 ## How to build

 Because nginx does not support dynamic loading of modules, you need to add